 Soft tissue sarcomas are invasive cancers of the connective tissues.
 They most often appear between the legs, on the chest, or in the abdominal wall.
 Because they originate in connective tissue and not on the surface of the skin, they are usually palpable in the muscles.
 Don't delay seeing the vet if you detect a tumor in your dog's muscles.

 Melanomas are unchecked growths of pigment-producing cells of the skin.
-When they occur under a dog's fur on the back or chest, they are often benign.
+When they occur under a dog's fur on the back or chest, they are often benign, but they do have a possibility of being a malignant melanoma.
 When they occur in the mouth or on the legs, they may spread rapidly throughout your dog's body.
-Always treat the appearance of irregularly shaped patches of pigment on your dog's skin as a reason to seek urgent care from your veterinarian.
+Always treat the appearance of irregularly shaped patches of pigment on your dog's skin as a reason to seek urgent care from your veterinarian and to receive an accurate diagnosis.

 The best thing to do when you find lumps and bumps under the skin of your dog is...